B.O.B.L. REGULATION

 Article 24 Bib Plate

-1. Vehicles must bear the assigned number on the front and both sides of the vehicle.
+1. Vehicles must have the applied bib number on the front and both sides.

 3. Numbers must always use Arabic numerals and must be clear and easy to see.Fluorescent colors are not permitted for both plates and numbers.